 Except for Asians.

 At first, I thought myself fortunate to be hired by an events company with the help of a friend.
 I had a strict budget in Delhi and the money earned would go towards traveling around the Himalayas.
-I quickly accepted the offer to work at half the rate as my Canadian roommate, who was white.
+I quickly accepted the offer to work at half the rate as my Canadian roommate, who was of course, not Asian.

 The weddings we hosted were massive, often with 500-1000 guests.
 Aside from the multiple changes in outfits and varying tasks, we were instructed to ‘play’ drums and violins alongside real musicians.
 Most of the time, we stumbled around in heels and took pictures with/of the attendees.